-Viewing a launch in-person is thrilling.
-The anticipation for a successful launch and the sheer power and sound is unlike anything else that I have experienced.
+Viewing a launch in person is thrilling.
+The anticipation for a successful launch and the sheer power and sound is unlike anything else I have experienced.

 However, the excitement of launch is doubled when you have remote cameras.
 Did my cameras survive?
 Were my settings correct?
 For this launch, I had four days to worry and second-guess my setup before seeing the results.

-We weren’t able to pick up our first set of remote cameras until about four hours after launch.
-The two closest cameras had to wait until the next morning for pickup, due to safety reasons.
+We couldn’t pick up our first set of remote cameras until about four hours after launch.
+The two closest cameras had to wait until the following day for pickup for safety reasons.
 This meant another night of Florida rainstorms for my gear.